cpressey/LCF-style-ND/README.md

 programming language (which could be a topic unto itself).
 This leaves me a few options:

-*   Write it in a dynamically-typed language like Python and ask you to pretend there's actually encapsulation happening too.
+*   Write it in a dynamically-typed language (like Python or Scheme) and ask you to pretend there's actually encapsulation happening;
-*   Write it in an encapsulation-supporting language like Java and ask you to pretend the static types aren't actually happening
+*   Write it in an encapsulation-supporting language (like C or Modula-2) and ask you to pretend the static types aren't actually happening;
-*   (And in both these cases I would also have to ask you to ignore the object-oriented bits, as they're just a distraction too.)
+*   Write it in a dynamically-typed language but [employ some contortions to achieve encapsulation][] and ask you to ignore them, and hope that they do not distract you;
-*   Write it in a dynamically-typed language like Scheme but [employ some contortions to achieve encapsulation][] and ask you to not have them distract you from the main thrust.
+*   Write it in an object-oriented language with encapsulation, and ask you to ignore the types _and_ the object-oriented bits, as they are both distractions;
 *   Write it in pseudo-code and ask you to kind of bear with me and play along as I hoc up some some ad-hoc notation for it.

 None of these options are fantastic.
-I'll pick the first option, because Python is pretty accessible and it's pretty easy to pretend it has encapsulation (see also the proviso I mentioned earlier.)
+I'll pick the first option, because Python is pretty accessible and it's pretty easy to pretend it has encapsulation.
+(See also the proviso I mentioned earlier.)

-So, this code will deal with `ProofStep` objects with some attributes whose names begin with single underscore.
-Just pretend that the operations I will describe are the _only_ operations that can access these attributes.
+So, this code will deal with `Proof` objects with some attributes whose names begin with single underscore.
+Just pretend that the operations described here are the _only_ operations that can access these attributes.
 All other operations are magically prevented from doing so.

 These attributes are:

-*   `_conclusion` -- a propositional sentence which
+*   `_conclusion` -- a propositional formula which
     is the proved statement
 *   `_assumptions` -- a dict mapping labels to
-    propositional sentences, which are the assumptions
+    propositional formulas, which are the assumptions
     under which the `_conclusion` is proved true.

-Propositional sentences are an abstract syntax tree structure, whose nodes are objects from classes such as `Conj`, `Disj`, `Impl`, `Var` and so forth.
+Propositional formulas are represented with an abstract syntax tree structure, whose nodes are objects from classes such as `Conj`, `Disj`, `Impl`, `Var` and so forth.
+When these are binary operators we assume they have attributes called `lhs` and `rhs` containing their child nodes.

-Unlike our proof objects, the representation of these will not be hidden from client code.
-In fact it will be useful for client code to manipulate propositional sentences as much as it likes.
+Unlike our proof objects, the representation of propositional formulas will not be hidden from client code.
+In fact it will be useful for client code to manipulate propositional formulas as much as it likes.

 Now, on to the actual operations.